renchuyu/HSBC/README.md

 	|17	|KS200400F5.KS	|Sell	|10.7	|YES	|(10.25-10.7)/0.05=-9	|abs(-9)>=8.00, block

-all these records are the same  except record 14, the oringinal record looks like this:
+all these records are the same with test data except record 14, the oringinal record of test data looks like this:

 | 14 | KS200400F5.KS | Buy  | 10.06	 | No    | (10.15-10.60)/0.05 = -9                | buy higher, pass    |

-it seems buy price of 10.06 is not used in the caculation: (10.15-10.60)/0.05 = -9, could be an error and my program will generate this for the same order:
+it seems buy price of 10.06 is not used in the caculation: (10.15-10.60)/0.05 = -9, could be an error and my program generate the following message for the same order:

 |14	|KS200400F5.KS	|Buy	|10.06	|NO	|(10.15-10.06)/0.05=1	|1<8.00, pass